How effective is tryptophan for sleep?

 L-tryptophan, also known as just tryptophan, is an essential amino acid.
 Amino acids are building blocks of proteins.
-L-tryptophan is “essential” in the sense that the human body cannot produce it and so it needs to be ingested.
+The L-tryptophan amino acid is “essential” in the sense that the human body cannot produce it and so it needs to be ingested.

 Foods high in tryptophan are turkey, milk, and cottage cheese –other good tryptophan foods are beef, avocados, peanuts, almonds, and egg yolks (Winter & Winter, 1988; Braverman, 2003).